 House Bill 19 and Senate Bill 65

 Bill 19 allows voters to access the polls without showing a photo ID.
-This allows for individuals who are unable or do not have access to valid drivers licenses.
-Voter will, however, need to another form of identification, which can include:
+This allows for individuals who are unable or do not have access to valid driver’s licenses.
+The voter will, however, need another form of identification, which can include: